PuntoCommerce/marketing-cloud-connector/doc/doc2/1_0_Project_Overview.md

 Jobs have been defined using the native Job Scheduler, as script-based workflows, with a job existing for each type of data to be exported.
 Custom chunk-oriented job steps are defined for each data extract.
 A task-oriented job step is defined for the file transfer handling.
 Jobs execute at the site level.
-The approach used for chunk and task-oriented custom job steps has followed the recommendations documented in InfoCenter.

-For more information, see [Creating Custom Jobs](https://documentation.b2c.commercecloud.salesforce.com/DOC1/topic/com.demandware.dochelp/Jobs/CreateCustomJobStep.html).
+The approach used for chunk and task-oriented custom job steps has followed the recommendations documented in the Commerce Cloud InfoCenter, at [Creating Custom Jobs](https://documentation.b2c.commercecloud.salesforce.com/DOC1/topic/com.demandware.dochelp/Jobs/CreateCustomJobStep.html).

 Feeds and import activities follow the documentation provided for Marketing Cloud: